 I was making progress but I still couldn’t master ‘the art of confidence’ and I didn’t know why.
 Until the Lifeworking group session when we did the exercise on authenticity vs conforming.
-I analysed the components of my role and was most surprised to find a number of activities which I thought I enjoyed were all under ‘conforming’ – and a very clear common theme was emerging in the authenticity area: all to do with people and talent management and development.
+I analysed the components of my role and was most surprised to find a number of activities which I thought I enjoyed were all under ‘conforming’.
+A very clear common theme was emerging in the authenticity area: all to do with people and talent management and development.
 This was only a relatively small component of my role at the time but so fulfilling!

 So now to the all-important small steps towards big goals (this is what we always do at DrivenWoman!).
 The first action I committed to was to talk to our CEO about this, to tell him that this was what was my strength and what I should do more of.

 Now, sometimes the stars do align – our group personnel director retiring, after 30 years, so my revelation was very welcome.
-From then on, things moved forward at a pace – I was appointed to the role of HR director, a first step to learn the ropes and gradually take over from her.
+From then on, things moved forward at a pace.
+I was appointed to the role of HR director.

 Within a few months I felt more at home in this role than any previous role in my 28 years with the company.
 My deep knowledge of our product and our culture were hugely beneficial and learning HR was a relatively easy process.
 At one DrivenWoman meeting I talked to the group of my despair that our management meetings were always fraught affairs with much focus on the negative.